-A traditional or Roth IRA, or a solo 401(k) is another tried and tested way to maximize savings and ensure decent returns down the road.
+A traditional or Roth IRA, or a Solo 401(k), is another tried-and-tested way to maximize savings and ensure decent returns down the road.
 Here’s a quick primer on the different kinds of IRAs available to real estate agents.

-Of course since you want to retire early, smart investing is probably a faster route to building the capital you’ll need to retire.
+Of course, since you want to retire early, smart investing is probably a faster route to building the capital you’ll need to retire.

-10. Get Serious About Investing
+15. Get Serious About Investing

 This is why one of the best real estate agent tips to retire early is to invest, invest, invest, and then invest some more.
-Of course we’re not advising agents to dump a year’s commissions into the cryptocurrency flavor of the week, but by studying the market and taking calculated risks, you will see great returns that can help you retire early.
+Of course, we’re not advising agents to dump a year’s commissions into the cryptocurrency flavor of the week.
+But by studying the market and taking calculated risks, you will see great returns that can help you retire early.

-11. Understand That Success Happens Outside Your Comfort Zone
+Bonus Real Estate Agent Tip: Success Happens Outside Your Comfort Zone

 Over to You